This post may contain affiliate links. Please see my disclosure to address your curiosity.

 That disclaimer aside, Ibotta and Checkout 51 are trying to influence you to purchase certain products because they make a profit when you do.
 To combat this subliminal messaging, I purchase first and then look to see if it’s on the app.
 This way I won’t be tempted or influenced by their subtle, yet effective, marketing schemes.

 Mobile for Life

-This is just one small facet to the many ways of generating “passive” income.
-How do you accumulate passive income?
+This is just one small facet to the many ways I generate passive income.
+What are your hacks to generating passive income?